biancaradulescu28/DevOps-React-Flask-PostgreSQL/README.md

 * For the fronted I created a liveness probe similar to the backend one which makes an HTTP GET request to the /liveness path on port 80.

 ### Readiness
-* The backend readiness probe checks if the application is ready to receove traffic.
+* The backend readiness probe checks if the application is ready to receive traffic.
 If the probe fails traffic to the pod will be stopped until it passes again.
 This probe is also an HTTP GET request, to the /readiness endpoint on port 5000.
 This endpoint checks if the application is running and if it can connect to the database.
 ```
 @app.route('/readiness', methods=['GET'])
 def readiness_check():